AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Development team: Salaries/contracts for chatbot developers

-• Project managers: For overseeing the development timeline and milestones achievements
+• Project managers: For overseeing the development timeline and milestone achievements

 • UI/UX designers: To design the chat interface and UX